Occidentali's Karma: Sanremo Music Festival 2017

+Gabbani was the winner of the Sanremo Music Festival 2016 with his song "Amen" in the "New Proposal" category, also winning the Critics' Award named after Mia Martini and the Best Lyrics award named after Sergio Bardotti.
 On 11 December 2016, Gabbani was confirmed to be one of the artists who would be competing in the campioni ("champions") section of the Sanremo Music Festival 2017.

-Gabbani performed the song for the first time on 8 February 2017, during the second night of the contest.
-During his performance, choreographer Filippo Ranaldi appeared on stage and danced with Gabbani while dressed in a gorilla costume, which reprised the idea of the Naked Ape, also cited in the song's lyrics.
+Gabbani performed the song for the first time at the Ariston Theatre during the second night of the contest on 8 February 2017.